Banata

 Webhooks

-Banata Auth's webhook system delivers real-time event notifications to your endpoints whenever auth events occur — user sign-ups, session changes, organization updates, and more.
-Webhooks are signed with HMAC-SHA256 for security and automatically retried on failure.
+Receive real-time notifications when auth events occur — user sign-ups, session changes, organization updates, and more.

 Setting Up Webhooks

-5. Copy the generated signing secret (starts with whsec_)
+5. Copy the generated signing secret (starts with whsec_).
+Store it somewhere safe — you will need it to verify incoming webhooks.

 typescript